friedbrice/papers-we-love-2017-02-22/presentation.md

       - _Win or lose?_
       - _If win, how much?_

-  - A model for the "goodness" of each arms.
+  - A model for the "goodness" of each arms [1].

     _For each slot machine:_